 - The first-ever YouTube video, titled “Me at the Zoo,” was uploaded by Jawed Karim, one of the co-founders of YouTube.

-- Vlogging cameras, such as DSLRs and mirrorless cameras, have become increasingly affordable and accessible, contributing to the growth of vlogging.
+- Vlogging cameras, such as DSLRs and mirrorless cameras, have become increasingly affordable and accessible, contributing to its the growth.

 - Many vloggers have achieved celebrity status and even transitioned to mainstream media, showcasing the influence and reach of vlogging.

-- Vlogging has faced criticism for promoting a superficial and curated version of reality, leading to unrealistic expectations among viewers.
+- It has faced criticism for promoting a superficial and curated version of reality, leading to unrealistic expectations among viewers.